drupalprojects/mutual_credit/README.txt

 6. Views integration
 Much work has been done on views to give the site builder maximum flexibility.
 First of all the transaction properties are exposed, and most of them as filters, arguments, sorts.
-All the transaction_view_access callbacks have versions for modifying transaction views.
-The mcapi_index_views module does what the transaction table cannot do, by installing a mysql VIEW and providing views integration with that.
-This allows a whole new perspective on the transactions, and allows new forms of statistics also.
+The transactionAccess plugins have 2 functions, one for normal access checks and one for views The mcapi_index_views table does what the transaction table allows a whole new perspective on the transactions, and allows new forms of statistics also.

-7. Migration from Drupal 6
-If a site is not being upgraded, but migrated from Drupal 6 to Drupal 7, the following query, run on the d6 data base can be used to pull the transaction data into csv format ready to import into Drupal 7 with the mcapi_import module.
-All non-deleted transactions are assumed to be in 'finished' state.
-If tweaking this query remember that the transaction states in d6 and d7 are different.
-SELECT n.nid as xid, u1.mail as payer, u2.mail as payee, e.quantity, n.created, '1stparty' as type, 1 as state, n.title as description
-FROM node n
-LEFT JOIN mc_exchanges e ON n.nid = e.nid
-LEFT JOIN users u1 on e.payer_uid = u1.uid
-LEFT JOIN users u2 on e.payee_uid = u2.uid
-WHERE e.state <> -1

-8. use with restws module
-Install RestWS and try the following mysite.com/transaction/1.xml //show a single transaction based on its xid mysite.com/transaction.xml?serial=1 //show a list with one transaction cluster mysite.com/transaction.xml?payer=3 //show all user 3 debits mysite.com/transaction.xml?payer=3&sort=created&direction=ASC&limit=10&page=0 //self explantory to POST a new transaction: mysite.com/transaction.xml
-Content type: application/xml
-Header: X-CSRF-Token: (retrieved from http://mysite.com/transaction.xml/restws/session/token) Data must be either json encoded:{"payer":3,"payee":1,"transaction_type":"1stparty","worth":{"quantity":1,"currcode":"credunit"}}

-or xml encoded